dragosconst/Ninja-Jump/README.md

 # Classes Architecture

 I've separated Menu logic from Game logic using different classes.
-I also use some utility classes, like _RWHelper_ for the EEPROM at the moment (will probably have more of these in the future).
+I also use some utility classes, like _RWHelper_ for the EEPROM at the moment or the _SoundsManager_ class.
 States are managed using the _StateMachine_ class.

 ## Menu Logic